 Additional value can be derived from the over contribution rule if a tax payer is not able to entirely contribute the maximum allowable contribution in future years.
 In this case the over contributions will be deducted from the tax payer’s actual RRSP contribution in the year in which the total contribution is less than the contribution limit allowed.
 This will allow for the tax payer to make an additional over contribution in the future, if the means or funds are available.

-If a tax payer over contributes passed the above stated regulations, a penalty tax of 1% per month will be applied to the amount over contributed.
-Over contributions above and beyond the regulations should be avoided as the penalties are greater than the rewards resulting from additional contribution to the savings plan.
-If a tax payer has made an over contribution in error or deliberately, they should contact the CRA to amendment the over payment.
-Through the routine tax filing process a withdraw of excess contributions is not included and the amendments must be negotiated and discussed with a CRA personnel.
+If a tax payer contributes over the stated limitation, a penalty tax of 1% per month will be applied to the amount over contributed.
+Over contributions above and beyond the regulations should be avoided as the penalties are greater than the rewards.
+If a tax payer has made an over contribution in error or deliberately, they should contact the CRA to correct the over payment.
+A withdrawal of excess contributions is not an option with tax filing.
+This must be negotiated and discussed with a CRA personnel.